Kansas buries early jitters, sends Miami home to reach the Final Four

 Eventually, the Jayhawks’ free-flowing celebration arrived, and it ultimately consumed the arena.
 Kansas, the only No. 1 seed left, delivered a dominant second half on its way to a 76-50 victory in the Midwest Region final Sunday afternoon.
 The Jayhawks were on the mark after halftime and much improved from the free throw line.
 They flustered the usually sure-handed Hurricanes by forcing 14 turnovers and racing down the court to capitalize, and Miami’s shooting troubles grew as the game wore on.

-Miami’s 35-29 halftime lead rapidly disappeared as the Jayhawks surged through the second half with aggression and poise.
+Miami’s 35-29 halftime lead rapidly disappeared as the Jayhawks surged throughout the second half with aggression and poise.
 Kansas outscored the Hurricanes 47-15 in the final 20 minutes, crushing any dreams of an upset for Coach Jim Larrañaga’s Hurricanes.
 Instead, the title-seeking Jayhawks return to a familiar stage to face Villanova, the South Region’s No. 2 seed, in the national semifinals Saturday in New Orleans.
 It will be the Jayhawks’ first trip to the Final Four since 2018 — and the 16th in program history.

 After those early jitters, Kansas built a double-digit lead midway through the second half.
 About five minutes later, that margin had ballooned to more than 20 points.
 The Jayhawks simply stifled the Hurricanes, who made 6 of 28 shots in the second half — including 0 of 13 from three-point range.
 As their victory became certain, the Kansas players lifted their hands to a crowd eager to oblige with a roar each time.
 The party began promptly on Massachusetts Street back in Lawrence, and the Jayhawks already have seen the photos.